 - Estuary Education - This online educational resource provided by the National Oceanic and Atmospheric Administration's (NOAA) National Estuarine Research Reserve System links to tutorials, modules and activities, lessons, quizzes and games, virtual field trips, and other resources focusing on the areas where rivers meet the sea.

-- Google Ocean - As part of Google Earth 5.0 (which will require a download), a new ocean layer allows your kids (and you, no doubt) to explore the depths of the ocean, view content from marine experts, discover surf and dive spots, and even check out 3-dimensional views of shipwrecks like the Titanic.
+- Google Ocean - As part of Google Earth, this ocean layer allows your kids (and you, no doubt) to explore the depths of the ocean, view content from marine experts, discover surf and dive spots, and even check out 3-dimensional views of shipwrecks like the Titanic.

 - Ocean Portal - Developed by the Smithsonian Institution's National Museum of Natural History and more than 20 collaborating organizations, this unique, interactive online source of stories, videos, games, and amazingly beautiful images (eye candy for the kids) is devoted to ocean life, ecosystems, and ocean science.